wildfish/django-star-ratings/README.md

 ## Settings

-To prohibit users from altering their ratings set `WILDFISH_RATINGS_RERATE = False` in settings.py
+To prohibit users from altering their ratings set `STAR_RATINGS_RERATE = False` in settings.py

 ## Template tags